Semi-convection in rotating spherical shells: flows, layers and dynamos: Dynamo generation by semi-convection

 \subsubsection{A recipe for planetary magnetic fields?}

 It has been proposed \citep[e.g.][]{stevenson1982reducing,cao2011saturn} that the magnetic field of Saturn is strongly axisymmetric and dipolar because of a stably stratified layer overlaying a convective zone where the field is generated.
 Simulations with an imposed SSL above the dynamo region confirm that this is possible \citep{yadav2022global}.
 Our simulations of semi-convection show that this structure can be generated spontaneously by semi-convection.
 With this in mind, we can identify the correct regions of parameter space to produce planet-like magnetic fields.
-A thick stably stratified layer is necessary to filter the field, so a small-as-possible value of $\RB$ is preferable.
-However, velocities must also be large enough to generate a dynamo, so $\RB$ must also be large enough to provide these turbulent flows.
-As such, a value $\RB$ just greater than $35$ should be ideal.
-Figure~\ref{fig:innerlayerwidth} showed that the scaling for $h/\Delta R$ did not depend significantly on domain depth; therefore, a larger SSL can be obtained by simulating a thicker shell.
+A thick stably stratified layer is needed to filter the field, so a small-as-possible value of $\Rred$ is preferable.
+However, velocities must also be large enough to generate a dynamo, so $\Rred$ must also be large enough to provide these turbulent flows.
+As such, a value $\Rred$ just greater than $50$ should be ideal.
+Figure~\ref{fig:innerlayerwidth} showed that the scaling for $h/\Delta R$ did not depend significantly on domain depth; therefore, a larger SSL can also be obtained by simulating a thicker shell.

 Based on these criteria, we present the results of a simulation for $\Ek=10^{-5}$, $\Rac=4.2\times10^9$, $\Rat=3.5\times10^8$, $\Pr=0.3$, $\Sc=3$, $\Pm=1$, in a shell with $\Delta R=0.8$.
 Note that these parameter values are rather moderate, so the simulation is not particularly computationally challenging, with a resolution of only $(N_R,N_l,N_m)=(256,200,200)$ in the radial direction and spherical harmonic $l$ and $m$.
-These values are chosen such that $\RB=36.8$; just to the right of the transition.
+These values are chosen such that $\Rred=75$; just beyond the transition.
 Figure~\ref{fig:widedipaxi}(a) shows the surface radial magnetic field for this simulation; the field is very strongly dipolar and axisymmetric.
-For comparison, fig.~\ref{fig:widedipaxi}(b) shows the surface field if the fluid in the layer $r_L\leq r\leq 1$ is insulating (calculated by setting the toroidal component of $\bm{b}$ to zero, and the imposing poloidal component $P(r) = P(r_L) \times (r/r_L)^{-l-1}$, with $r_L=0.7$).
+This field is also rather strong, compared to the majority of our simulations, with an energy ratio of $E_b/E_u = 1.52$.
+For comparison, fig.~\ref{fig:widedipaxi}(b) shows the surface field if the fluid in the layer $r_L\leq r\leq 1$ is insulating (calculated by setting the toroidal component of $\bm{b}$ to zero for $r>r_L$, and the imposing poloidal component $P(r) = P(r_L) \times (r/r_L)^{-l-1}$, with $r_L=0.7$).
 This `truncated' field is noticeably less dipolar and axisymmetric than the full field, and in general shows larger-scale structures.